 A disciplinary major is a major in a traditional academic discipline.
-A student selecting a disciplinary major completes a minimum of 32 credit hours (eight courses) in that field as specified by the program.
-At least half of the major must be completed at Guilford.
+A student selecting a disciplinary major completes the number of credit hours in that field as specified by the program.
+At least half of the course credits in a major must be completed at Guilford.